mumanchu/AS7331UVSensor/README.md

 'Irradiance' is measured as the number of Watts-per-square-metre.
 For low values, milliWatts-per-square-centimeter `mW/cm2` or microWatts-per-square-centimeter `uW/cm2` is used.

-To get an idea of what this means, at the Earth's surface on a clear day at solar noon, the total UVA radiation (wavelengths 315–400nm) is roughly 40 to 60 Watts-per-square-meter (W/m2), which is 4..6 milliWatts-per-square-centimeter (mW/cm2), or 4000..6000 microWatts-per-square centimeter (uW/cm2).
+To get an idea of what this means, at the Earth's surface on a clear day at solar noon, the total UVA radiation (wavelengths 315–400nm) is roughly 40 to 60 Watts-per-square-meter (W/m2), which is 4..6 milliWatts-per-square-centimeter (mW/cm2), or 4000..6000 microWatts-per-square-centimeter (uW/cm2).
 In the winter, or on a cloudy day, it can be less than 1mW/cm2.

 Equation 3 in the data sheet (p30) is used for the irradiance calculations, with full scale ranges `fsrX` and LS bit significance `lsbX` calculated by `calculateCoefficients()` which is called automatically whenever the configuration is changed.
 Irradiance values are returned in microWatts-per-square-centimeter (uW/cm2).